Reading and Language Arts:

 -VISITORS must have photo ID to enter building.

 -GYM SHOES- Please have your child wear gym shoes to school.
 We don't have a lot of time to change shoes for gym class or recess.
-GYM DAYS ARE NOW ON TUESDAY AND THURSDAYS.
+GYM DAYS ARE ON TUESDAYS AND THURSDAYS.

 -STUDENTS- Please take note that we have 19 students when sending in treats (non-food items) for birthdays.